 5 Stages of Denial

-“I don’t know why all of this pain from my abortion is impacting my heart right now,” the post-abortive woman outlined.
+“I don’t know why all of this agony from my abortion is impacting my heart right now,” the post-abortive woman outlined.
 “Why did I not feel this emotional and spiritual pain years ago?”

 Denial is defined as the action of declaring something to be untrue.
-After abortion, it is common for those involved to continuously remind themselves that they did not lose a human being in the abortion but a “blob of tissue.”
+After abortion, it is common for post-abortive people to continuously remind themselves that they did not lose a human being in the abortion experience.

-In the typical life cycle of an abortion decision, a period of relief immediately afterwards is quite normal.
-Some are able to move on with their lives and rarely remember their choice negatively.
-Others can reach a point in their lives when the curtains are lifted from their eyes and they realize that an actual family member was lost in the abortion.
+In the typical life cycle of an abortion decision, a period of relief immediately afterwards is normal.
+Some move on with their lives and rarely remember their choice negatively.
+Others can reach a point in their lives when life experiences and abortion triggers force them to realize an actual family member was lost in the abortion.

-Many arrive at a point in the future where denial doesn’t work so well anymore.
+Many arrive at a point where denial stops working.
 Perhaps it’s the birth of an additional child or grandchild.
 In my life, it was the moment I looked into the eyes of my next-born child.
-In understanding the great love that descends on a mother’s heart for her child after the birthing process, God showed me that I had lost a person and not a blob of tissue after my abortion.
+In realizing the instant love that descends on a mother’s heart for her child after the birthing process, God showed me that I had lost a person and not a blob of tissue during my abortion.

 For those who had medication abortion procedures, denial can work differently.
-Medication abortion involves the woman going home to abort.
-When she passes the baby, the woman can view a very human looking child – complete with a face, arm and legs.
+Medication abortion meands the woman goes home to abort.
+When she passes the baby, she can view a very human looking child – complete with a face, arm and legs.
 Any denial they may have on the humanity of their child is shattered instantly.
-They know their children were not “blobs of tissue” immediately.
+They know their children were very human.
 Even so, many will work to deny this obvious truth to avoid the emotional pain that could result.

-Abortion is now a highly discussed issue everywhere.
-Many liberal media channels seem to be ramping up pro-abortion rhetoric, likely in an effort to discount future legislative efforts that will limit abortion rights.
+Abortion is now a highly discussed political topic.
+Liberal media is ramping up pro-abortion rhetoric, likely in an effort to discount future legislative efforts that will limit abortion rights.
 Each time abortion is addressed in these media circles, the pain of a past abortion can be resurrected.
 Once an abortion loss is recognized, it can be more difficult to deny it in the future.

-Hearing the word abortion rarely brings joy to those considering its ramifications.
-Any one related to a post-abortive person can watch our transformation from blindness on this topic to deep understanding simply by watching our body language and listening to our conversation.
+Hearing the word abortion rarely brings joy to those considering its ramifications afterwards.
+Anyone related to a post-abortive person can watch our transformation from blindness on this topic to deep understanding simply by watching our body language and listening to our conversation.